alt3/Docusaurus.Powershell/docusaurus/docs/introduction.md

 ## :fire: Vendor Agnostic

-This module can produce vendor agnostic output for cases where you **do not want to use Docusaurus** but do want to benefit of enriched markdown features like multi-line code examples.
+This module can produce vendor agnostic output for users who **do not want to use Docusaurus** but still want to benefit of advanced features like Get-Help Code Fence Detection.
 [Read more...](faq/vendor-agnostic)

 ## Early Bird